3kho/haproxy-protection/INSTALLATION.md

 - POW_COOKIE_SECRET - different random string, a salt for pow cookies
 - HMAC_COOKIE_SECRET - different random string, a salt for pow cookies
 - RAY_ID - string to identify the HAProxy node by
-- BUCKET_DURATION - how long between bucket changes, invalidating cookies
+- CHALLENGE_EXPIRY - how long solution cookies last for, in seconds
 - CHALLENGE_INCLUDES_IP - any value, whether to lock solved challenges to IP or tor circuit
 - BACKEND_NAME - Optional, name of backend to build from hosts.map
 - SERVER_PREFIX - Optional, prefix of server names used in server-template